Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ⚠️ The current fork is... **INCOMPLETE** - DO NOT USE YET.

 ![Banner](https://github.com/Code-Moss/I-Heart-New-Vegas-Mossy-Cut/blob/main/assets/MainBanner.jpg)
->A personal modlist using Sigourns *Faboulous New Vegas* as a base with some extra mods and setups I use.
+>A personal modlist using Sigourns *"Faboulous New Vegas"* as a base, with some extra mods and setups I use personally.
 NOT FOR FIRST TIME PLAYERS.

 ## *Sigourns* Contact info